scidac/atom/_sources/developers.txt

 If you do not have an account at NERSC already, fill out `this form <https://nim.nersc.gov/nersc_account_request.php>`_ to request one.
 Use `AToM` for the repository name.

-The project install directory in under `/project/projectdirs/atom/atom-install-edison`.
+The project install directory is under `/project/projectdirs/atom/atom-install-edison`.

 ~~~~~~~~~~~~~~~~~
 Build AToM source